 Custom designed scleral lenses help patients with corneal irregularities achieve dramatic improvements in visual acuity and comfort.
 Scleral lenses vault over the cornea and rest on the sclera while avoiding the diseased cornea.
 This creates a new optical surface instead of the damaged cornea and prevents discomfort by resting on the sclera of the eye.
 Moreover, the reservoir of pure saline solution between the back surface of the lens and the front of the cornea ensures that the eye is always in a liquid environment – making it optimal for healing.

 Both rigid gas permeable (GP) lenses and scleral lenses provide the eyes with sufficient oxygen.
 However, scleral lenses provide more comfort and stable vision than traditional GP lenses.
 In most cases, scleral contact lenses are the optimal choice of treatment for patients with keratoconus and irregularly-shaped corneas.

-If you have Keratoconus and are interested in scleral lenses, Melania Napolitano, O.D. at 20/20 Eye Care Scleral Lens Center can help.
-We serve patients from all over Middle Village, Mineola, Hempstead and Elmhurst, New York, and provides the highest level of care.
+If you have Keratoconus and are interested in scleral lenses, Melania Napolitano, O.D. at 20/20 Eye Care can help.
+We serve patients from all over Middle Village, Mineola, Queens and Elmhurst, New York, and provides the highest level of care.

 Two Major Benefits of Scleral Lenses for Keratoconus

 Our patients report comfort as the most prominent feature of the scleral lens.
 Throughout the fitting process, we survey our patients on how the lenses feel, and not surprisingly, the usual response we get is “fine” or “I can’t feel them at all”.